 Base Notes: Benzoin, Frankincense

-The topnotes are as clean, airy, fresh, sweet & citrusy as Amazing Grace or Gendarme -- but the base has pepper, incense, & dry wood notes (like a birch wood or driftwood).
+The topnotes are as clean, airy, fresh, sweet & citrusy as Amazing Grace or Gendarme -- but the base has pepper, incense, & dry woody-grassy notes (like a birch or driftwood -- or like vetiver).

-I can see where the earthy basenotes could possibly be off-putting for some -- enjoying the fresh lemony topnotes but not particularly liking the earthy basenotes that linger in the drydown.
+I can see where the outdoorsy basenotes could possibly be off-putting for some -- enjoying the fresh lemony topnotes but not particularly liking the earthiness that lingers in the drydown.
 At times, I feel that way myself and prefer a scent that stays clean & fresh throughout.

 Cool, light, clean, fresh, dry, and intriguing.
 I picture this on women who are professional, educated, reserved, perfectly put together.